chinesedfan/You-Dont-Know-Axios/README.md

 Transformers will always be executed, no matter what kind of `method` is and the response is succeeded or failed. axios says `transformRequest` is only applicable for some methods, but "applicable" here is something like "suggested but not disabled".

 Without transformers we can also achieve features by interceptors.
-But they focuse on request or response data, and closer to adapters.
+But transformers focuse on request or response data, and are closer to adapters.

 #### Why was't `timeout` fired at the right time?
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#quick-links)